 Kynrem falls (305 m, East Khasi Hills, Meghalaya)

-It is amazing to note that four of the top ten waterfalls in India are from Meghalaya, three of which are from one district, East Khasi Hills, including this one, which ranks eighth in the list.
+It is amazing to note that four of the top ten waterfalls in India are from Meghalaya, three of which are from one district, East Khasi Hills, including this one.
 It is clearly seen from the popular Thangkharang Park located in Cherrapunji and a road takes one to the base as well.
 It appears to be falling from a greater height than any of the ones ranked above but that is a matter of debate.
 The plains of Sylhet in Bangladesh are clearly visible from the base of the fall whose waters end in that country.
 I had missed seeing it on my first visit of Meghalaya (November, 2008) but not during the second time (September, 2011).
 Contact me for any further details on how to visit this place.

 Meenmutty falls (300 m, Chaliyar river, Wayand, Kerala)

 It is the tallest waterfall in Kerala and located near the town of Kalpetta.
 It is slowly catching up with tourists who are spoiled for choices because south India is dotted with numerous big and small waterfalls and are comparatively well documented and advertised.

 Thalaiyar falls (297 m, Manjalar river, Dindigul, Tamil Nadu)

 It is the tallest waterfall in Tamil Nadu and located in the Palani Hills and one of the most photographed amongst the top ten probably because of the clear view from the Dum Dum viewpoint.
 It is one of the most beautiful falls in the country and slowly catching up with trekkers from the world across.